 Can the Noise Abatement Office change the flight paths?

-No. The Federal Aviation Administration (FAA) controls and regulates the airspace.
+No. The Federal Aviation Administration (FAA) controls and regulates all airspace.
 Any change in departure or arrival flight paths must be approved and implemented by the FAA.
-The Noise Abatement Office is here in large part to help communicate between the airport, FAA and the local community.
+The Noise Abatement Office is here in large part to help foster communication between the airport, FAA and the local community.

 Why do aircraft fly during the posted Noise Based Curfew hours as outlined by San Jose Municipal Code?

 The City of San Jose established and began enforcing a noise-based curfew program during the hours of 11:30 pm and 6:30 am which allows aircraft certificated by the FAA at a noise level at or below 89.0 EPNdB (average of take off, sideline and approach) and aircraft listed on the Schedule of Authorized Aircraft PDF as listed on the Airport’s website to fly during the curfew hours.

 In the event that an aircraft with an FAA certificated noise level at or higher than 89.1 EPNdB (average of take off, sideline and approach) or an aircraft not listed on the Schedule of Authorized Aircraft operates during the curfew hours of 11:30 pm and 6:30 am, the Noise Abatement Office begins investigating the reason for the curfew intrusion as required by the City of San Jose Municipal Code.
 The aircraft operator must reply to the Noise Abatement Office and document the reason for the aircraft operating during the curfew hours.